Claudio Reyna: Personal life

 Reyna married Danielle Egan, then a member of the United States women's national soccer team, in July 1997, one week after attending the FIFA All-Star Game in Hong Kong and two weeks after the U.S. team's World Cup qualifier at El Salvador.
-They have had four children: Jack (1999–2012), Giovanni (born 2002), Joah-Mikel, and Carolina.
+They had four children: Jack (1999–2012), Giovanni (born 2002), Joah-Mikel, and Carolina.
+Jack died of brain cancer in 2012.
 Giovanni, named after former Rangers teammate Giovanni van Bronckhorst, transferred from the New York City FC development academy to Borussia Dortmund's academy in November 2018.
-Jack, Reyna's eldest child, died of brain cancer in 2012.
-The family resides in Bedford, New York.
+The family resided for a time in Bedford, New York.

 In February 2012, Reyna and fellow New Jersey native Tony Meola were elected to the National Soccer Hall of Fame, with Reyna named on 96% of the ballots.

 Reyna speaks fluent English and Spanish and is conversational in German.